-Before learning how to use Windows 10, you'll first need to download and install it, if your PC doesn't already come with the software installed.
-But, don’t worry – we’ll show you how to use the Windows 10 installer.
+Obviously, if your PC doesn’t already come with the software installed, you will need to download and install Windows 10 first before you can start using it.
+Don’t worry – we’ll show you just how to use the Windows 10 installer.

-However, if you didn’t reserve your free upgrade to Windows 10 before it expired, you can simply go to the Microsoft Store, and you can purchase and download Windows 10 through there.
+If you didn’t reserve your free upgrade to Windows 10 before it expired, simply go to the Microsoft Store, and you can purchase and download Windows 10 through there.

 Step one: Check the Get Windows 10 app

 When your PC is ready to download and install Windows 10, the Get Windows 10 app should appear in the notification area of your taskbar (in the bottom-right corner of your screen).
 This app will allow you to reserve your copy of Windows 10, letting Microsoft know you're interested in upgrading.

 Step two: Download Windows 10 via Windows Update

 Once reserved, your Windows 10 download should be ready.
 If Windows doesn't automatically download it, open up Windows Update by typing "Windows Update" into the Start Menu of Windows 7 or the Start Screen of Windows 8.
 There, you should find it ready to be downloaded and installed.

 This will download and install Windows 10 as an upgrade over your previous Windows installation, keeping your files and settings intact.

 If you want to perform a clean install of Windows 10 then check out our guide on how to install Windows 10 via USB or DVD.
 For a more in depth guide, head over to How to install Windows 10 to find out the best way to prepare your PC for an upgrade to Windows 10, and what to do if you want to roll back to a previous version of Windows.